Rotation Talk

 - Take your time answering questions.
 You can say “I don’t understand your question” or “Are you asking me this…”

-- The committee will talk with your rotation PI about your performance in the lab.
+- You will be asked to leave the room so the committee can talk with your rotation PI about your performance in the lab.
 Were you present in the lab?
 Did you participate in lab meetings?
 Did you read, etc.?

 Practice